Experiences & Amenities

-- Suwannee River State Park’s trails offer a variety of challenges to cyclists from the paved park drive to off road bicycle trails through hardwood canopies, pine and palmetto forests and alongside the bluffs overlooking the Suwannee River.
+- Suwannee River State Park’s trails offer a variety of challenges to cyclists from the paved park drive to off-road bicycle trails through hardwood canopies, pine and palmetto forests, and alongside the bluffs overlooking the Suwannee River.

 - The Suwannee River Greenway at Branford provides 12 miles of paved trail with beautiful Florida scenery.
 A rail-trail that stretches from the Suwannee River to the Ichetucknee River, you'll want to cool off with a swim or tube ride at both ends.

 - The Nature Coast State Trail offers 31.7 miles of paved trails that connect the communities of Cross City, Trenton, Fanning Springs and Chiefland.
-Among the trail's highlights is a historic train trestle that allows trail goers to cross over the Suwannee River near Old Town.
+Among the trail's highlights is a historic train trestle that allows trail users to cross over the Suwannee River near Old Town.
 The trail is also close to Fanning Springs State Park and Andrews Wildlife Management Area.

 There are excellent opportunities for fishing along the Suwannee River.
 Catfish, bass and bream are local favorites.
 Please make sure that you have your fishing license and know the regulations for the type of fishing that you will be doing.
 Get more information from the Florida Fish and Wildlife Conservation Commission.

 If horseback riding appeals to you, the Suwannee River Basin offers lots of opportunities to enjoy scenic trails.
 Proof of a negative Coggins test is required.